Introduction

 Postal Saving Stamp (First Issue)

-The stamp is litho printed on un-watermarked paper in sheets of 100, the reverse has an even coating of whitish gum.
+The stamp is photogravure printed on un-watermarked paper in sheets of 100, the reverse has an even coating of whitish gum.
 The 12 character imprint reads "Manufactured by Japanese Imperial Printing Bureau" designer unknown.
 See a full sheet scan here.

 Design 19.3mm x 22mm Perf 13 x 13.